Holistic Treatment of Canine Cushings Disease

 It is the high fiber content that most likely contributes to this phenomenon.
 Fiber soaks up toxins in the body and increases bowel movement frequency and volume.
 Thus the body is able to get rid of harmful waste products more efficiently.

 Dr. Jack Oliver’s report says that when using melatonin and lignans, expect to see improvement of symptoms within 4 months; however, in a recent survey of pet owners who had been treating cushings with lignans, the average time was about 2 months.
 The minimum recommended dosage is one milligram of lignan for each pound of dog weight.
 I.e. a 30 lb dog would take 30 milligrams of lignan per day.
 It is best to stay within 1-2 mg of lignan per pound of body weight.
 For small dogs, Dr. Oliver recommends 3mg of melatonin every 12 hours and for large dogs, 5-6 mg of melatonin every 12 hours.

 Note: for very small dogs (10 lbs or less), or for those who want to give their dogs a very small amount of melatonin, vets may recommend 1 mg every 12 hours.

-At Products Development, LLC we have been selling flaxseed lignans for several years.
+At Lignans for Life LLC (formerly Products Development, LLC) we have been selling flaxseed lignans for several years.
 We recently did a poll with our customers.
 85% of participants said that they had positive results within 4 months.
 The average time in which they saw results was 2 months.
 Some respondents said they saw hair growing back, reduced panting, or reduced water consumption within as little as 2 weeks.
 Another positive outcome was improved blood test results.